-Norman Williams is the Associate Dean for Academic Affairs and the Ken & Claudia Peterson Professor of Law.
+Norman Williams is the Ken & Claudia Peterson Professor of Law.
 He joined the Willamette law faculty in 2001.
-Dean Williams teaches Constitutional Law I, Constitutional Law II, Election Law, and a seminar on the U.S. Supreme Court.
-In addition, Dean Williams also serves as the Director of the Willamette Center for Constitutional Government,
+Williams teaches Constitutional Law I, Constitutional Law II, Election Law, and a seminar on the U.S. Supreme Court.
+In addition, Williams also serves as the Director of the Willamette Center for Constitutional Government.

 - JD, New York University, summa cum laude, Order of the Coif